 - Correctly predicting future renewal review types

-Specifying the type of continued study activity is important when reporting a closure to accrual.
-Whether a study continues to see patients for treatment or follow-up vs. solely doing data analysis will determine how the study is reviewed in coming years and may also impact reporting to NCI and ClinicalTrials.gov.
-Email firstname.lastname@example.org for details on how to document the closure to accrual correctly.
+Whether a study continues to see patients for treatment or follow-up vs data analysis will determine how the study is reviewed in coming years and may also impact reporting to the ClinicalTrials.gov and the National Cancer Institute.
+The closure to accrual status change should be documented in OnCore with the reason for closure.

 To ensure you document the closure correctly, please contact the Institutional Review Board (IRB) of record for your study and enter the IRB study closure date and reason in the OnCore CTMS.